Batwing (Marvel Comics): Fictional character biography

 Batwing is part of the new class of students when the Avengers Academy moves to the former headquarters of the West Coast Avengers.

 Powers and abilities

-Batwing possesses bat-like wings which extend from his index fingers to his ankles, allowing him to fly.
-He also possesses superhuman speed, night vision, echolocation, and enhanced hearing.
-He has sharp claws and fangs.
+James Santini possesses bat-like wings that enable high-speed flight and agility, along with sharp claws and teeth, enhanced hearing, night vision, and the ability to emit high-frequency sounds for echolocation.
+His elongated fingers support his wings for greater control, and he is lightly covered in patches of fur.